A data warehouse built for the cloud

 Snowflake offers a cloud database and related tools to help developers create robust, secure, and scalable data warehouses.
 See Snowflake's Key Concepts & Architecture.

 Snowflake recommends you create a new user, role, and warehouse when you integrate a third-party tool like Pipedream.
 This way, you can control permissions via the user / role, and separate Pipedream compute and costs with the warehouse.
-We recommend you create a read-only account if you only need to query Snowflake.
+You can do this directly in the Snowflake UI.

-Visit [https://pipedream.com/new] to build your first workflow.
+Visit https://pipedream.com/new to build your first workflow.
 Pipedream workflows let you connect Snowflake with 1,000+ other apps.
 You can trigger workflows on Snowflake queries, sending results to Slack, Google Sheets, or any app that exposes an API.
 Or you can accept data from another app, transform it with Python, Node.js, Go or Bash code, and insert it into Snowflake.

 Learn more at Pipedream University.